Sharing is caring!

 Instructions

 2. Use a kitchen scale to measure half a pound of white beeswax pastilles.
-Pour the wax into a candle-melting pitcher and place it inside a saucepan filled with about 2 inches of water.
+Pour the wax into a candle-melting pot and place it inside a saucepan filled with about 2 inches of water.
 Using the double boiler method, heat on low heat with a gentle simmer at most.
 Do not heat the wax above 170°F, as this may brown the wax.
 Stir slowly, yet often with a wooden skewer; you can toss or compost after.

 3. Remove the pitcher from the heat immediately after melting.
 Scoop ¼ cup of coconut oil into the melted wax and stir until blended.